grincc/grin-wallet-api-tutorial/readme.md

 run_tui = false
 ```

-Also if you want to run your node in a separate server from the wallet which is recommended, please change `api_http_addr` to run on: `0.0.0.0`, example:
+If you want to run your node in a separate server from the wallet (which is recommended), please change `api_http_addr` to run on: `0.0.0.0`, example:

 ```ini
 api_http_addr = "0.0.0.0:3413"